-Sample language: A cost-effectiveness evaluation has been perform ned for residential safe rooms in the (State of / County of) and produced benefits as reflected on Table 1 These benefits are based on general sampling ston household served by each safe room. atewide and are based on 3 persons per
+A cost-effectiveness evaluation has been performed for residential safe rooms in the (State of / County of ) and produced benefits as reflected on Table 1.
+These benefits are based on general sampling statewide and are based on 3 persons per household served by each safe room.